m2osw/snapcpp/csspp/README.md

 The CMakeLists.txt file depends on the snapCMakeModules.

 The csspp command line tool makes use of the advgetopt C++ library to handle the command line argument.
+The advgetopt C++ library makes use of the controlled\_vars headers.

 The library requires at least C++11.